shopware/shopware/src/Docs/platform/5-orm/6-search.md

 $aggregations = $result->getAggregations();
 ```

-This examples above aggregates the count of products in a category.
+The examples above aggregates the count of products in a category.

 - The first parameter `$field` of an aggregation specifies which field the aggregation will be applied.
 - The second parameter `$name` is the name in the search result.
 The name should be unique as it might get overwritten from another aggregation.

 The aggregations in the search result are indexed by the name you gave them.
 To query the data, get the object using the name.
 The result contains an array with the keys matching the aggregation's return types listed above.